thomas-haslwanter/statsintro/rst/statsCategorical.rst

 other could be whether Dr Bristol thinks that the milk or tea was put in first.
 We want to know whether these two classifications are associated - that is, whether Dr Bristol really can tell whether milk or tea was poured in first.
-Most uses of the Fisher test involve, like this example, a 2 × 2 contingency table.
+Most uses of the Fisher test involve, like this example, a 2 x 2 contingency table.
 The p-value from the test is computed as if the margins of the table are fixed, i.e. as if, in the tea-tasting example, Dr Bristol knows the number of cups with each treatment (milk or tea first) and will